m4rs-mt/ILGPU/README.md

 Use the provided Visual Studio solution to build the ILGPU libs in the desired configurations (Debug/Release).

-Note: T4 (*.tt) text templates must be converted manually depending on the Visual Studio version.
-To transform them, right-click a text template and select `Run Custom Tool`.
-Alternatively, you can open and save any text template in Visual Studio.

 # Tests

 Sometimes the XUnit test runner stops execution when all tests are run in parallel.